Spruce Up Your Store for the Season With Painting and Decorating

 Music

-Set the mood with some festive tunes.
-Play instrumental seasonal music, classic holiday songs or themed genres like Celtic for St. Patrick’s Day.
-Keep the volume low enough for customers to still shop and talk comfortably.
-Music is a subtle but powerful way to make your store feel celebratory.
+Background music sets the tone.
+Play instrumental or classic holiday tunes, or themed music like Celtic for St. Patrick’s Day.
+Keep the volume low so customers can still chat and shop comfortably.
+Music is a subtle but powerful way to enhance the experience.

 Final Thoughts